-Linn Run is a small, free flowing stream in western Pennsylvania that holds a decent number of brook trout.
+Linn Run is a small, free flowing stream in western Pennsylvania that holds a decent number of trout.
 The stream rises on Laurel Summit on the border of Westmoreland and Somerset counties.
 It then flows somewhat swiftly down the mountain and through Forbes State Forest and Linn Run State Park before emptying out into Loyalhanna Creek near the community of Rector.

 Linn Run flows clear most of the year.
 It has many shallow sections but those are interlaced with holes and other features that give fish plenty of places to hide.
 The most popular part of the stream is undoubtedly in the state park.
 That section gets plenty of fishing pressure in the spring.